ITensor/website/docs/tutorials/args.md

 ### The Problem

-A unfortunate fact about C++ functions is that arguments must be passed in a fixed order.
+An unfortunate fact about C++ functions is that arguments must be passed in a fixed order.
 This is frustrating when you are ok with certain default arguments, but must provide them anyway to reach arguments further down the list.